How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 This choice is an important point that directly affects the burden on the baby and mother.

-Let's scientifically compare the advantages and disadvantages of each.
+Let's carefully compare the advantages and disadvantages of each.

 [Home visit photography]

-✅ Benefits: No travel stress, maintain your normal daily routine
+✅ Benefits: No stress from travelling, maintain your normal daily routine

 ✅ Perfect environment for breastfeeding and changing diapers